Employer Branding on Social Media: How to Do It Right

-Grab a screenshot here and use it as new content for your social media channels.
+Grab a screenshot of Facebook mentions and other platforms and use it as new content for your social media channels.

 Given that media monitoring is a great marketing activity on its own, using it as an Employer Branding tool will help you stay on top of all of your mentions.
 This way, you can respond to them in real-time, and engage with your potential employees.